acrokeMIT/acrokeMIT/content/publication/diastereoselectivity-is-in-the-details-minor-changes-yield-major-improvements-to-the-synthesis-of-bedaquiline/index.md

 ---
-title: Diastereoselectivity is in the Details: Minor Changes Yield Major Improvements to the Synthesis of Bedaquiline
+title: "Diastereoselectivity is in the Details: Minor Changes Yield Major Improvements to the Synthesis of Bedaquiline"
 publication_types:
   - "2"
 authors: